Kiens club house, where various events take place, gym, library, youth club ZEK and band are also there.

 Also if the chapel in Neunhäusern / Nove Case is situated on Rasner municipality, it belongs to the parish of Olang / Valdaora.

-Beautiful, renovated Baroque church with onion roofed steeple.
-The original hospital church was consecrated in 1370.
-Inside on the altar pieces of the high altar representation of the baptism of Jesus and of the side altar St. Elisabeth by Franz Unterberger (1707-1776).
+The original church was consecrated in 1370.
+Inside, the high altar displays a depiction of the Baptism of Jesus, while the side altar features a painting of St. Elisabeth by Franz Unterberger (1707–1776).

-Sunday and ecclesiastical holidays at 06.00 pm in July, August and Christmas
+Sundays and ecclesiastical holidays at 6:00 PM (during July, August, and the Christmas season)

 The Gunther Messner Bivacco was set up in 1972 in 2.529m above sealevel in the Pfitsch Tal under the icewalls of Hochferner and Hochfeiler near the border to Austria.